 2020-2021 Retreat Sign-Ups will open on August 17, 2020.

-First Year Retreat gives students space to explore their spirituality and experience a unique, joyful community.
-First Year Retreat is designed to meet students where they are at on their faith journey by providing three tracks to choose from:
+First Year Retreat gives students space to explore their spirituality, experience a unique, joyful community, and make friendships that you can bring back to campus.
+First Year Retreat is designed to meet students where they are on their faith journey by providing three tracks to choose from:

 - Exploring your Catholic faith in college